gammasim/containers/prod/README.md

 docker run --rm -it -v "$(pwd):/workdir/external" ghcr.io/gammasim/simtools-prod:latest bash
 ```

-The following examples runs an application inside the container and write the output into a directory of the local files system,
+The following example runs an application inside the container and write the output into a directory of the local files system,
 ```
 docker run --rm -it -v "$(pwd):/workdir/external" \
     ghcr.io/gammasim/simtools-prod:latest \